 - Interns must hold an active counseling caseload, which should consist of a minimum of 3 individual counseling cases and 1 group counseling case.
 Interns must utilize evidence-based interventions within counseling meetings and monitor progress toward student IEP goals.
 Interns will need to submit a summary report documenting their work for each of the three individual and one group counseling case.

-School-Wide Practices to Promote Learning: School psychologists have knowledge of school and systems structure, organization, and theory; general and special education; technology resources; and evidence-based school practices that promote academic outcomes, learning, social development, and mental health.
-School psychologists, in collaboration with others, demonstrate skills to develop and implement practices and strategies to create and maintain effective and supportive learning environments for children and others.
+School-Wide Practices to Promote Learning: School psychologists understand systems’ structure, organization, and theory; general and special education programming; implementation science; and evidence-based school wide practices that promote positive behavior and mental health.
+School psychologists, in collaboration with others, develop and implement practices and strategies to create and maintain safe, effective, and supportive learning environments for students and school staff.

 Example Activities for Domain 5: